CARV-ICS-FORTH/XHC-OpenMPI/README.md

 ### Running

-The experiments are split up in two groups: (1) [effect](), (2) [remedies]().
-They can be easily perform using the included scripts;
+The experiments are split up in two groups: (1) [effect](effect), (2) [remedies](remedies).
+They can be performed easily via the included scripts;
-detailed information is included in the README file inside each respective directory.
+detailed information is found in the README file inside each respective directory.
 It's recommended to go through the scripts themselves, to observe how they work, what actions they perform, and what configuration adjustments might be necessary.
-Both run groups are expected to complete in a matter of few hours.
+Both groups' experiments are expected to complete in a matter of few hours.

 Example sequence: